fivetran/dbt_fivetran_log/README.md

 # Fivetran Log

 This package models Fivetran Log data from [our free, internal connector](https://fivetran.com/docs/logs/fivetran-log).
-It uses **destination-level** data in the format described by [this ERD](https://docs.google.com/presentation/d/1lny-kFwJIvOCbKky3PEvEQas4oaHVVTahj3OTRONpu8/?usp=sharing) and unions the data to the **account level**.
+It uses **destination-level** data in the format described by [this ERD](https://docs.google.com/presentation/d/1lny-kFwJIvOCbKky3PEvEQas4oaHVVTahj3OTRONpu8/?usp=sharing) and reformats and unions the data to the **account level**.

 This package enables you to better understand:
 * how you are spending money in Fivetran according to our [consumption based pricing model](https://fivetran.com/docs/getting-started/consumption-based-pricing) at the table, connector, destination, and account levels